What is a Raffle?

 - No specific requirements for tickets as long as they all cost the same price and they are not sold online.

-- The draw must take place on the society's premise.
+- The draw must take place on the society's premises.

 What is an online raffle?